friendly/twoway/README.md

 #> ---
 #> Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1
 ```

+There is a variety of other tests for additivity in twoway tables with *n* = 1 per cell.
+A number of these are implemented in the [additivityTests package](https://cran.r-project.org/package=additivityTests).

 ### Other methods and functions